Thyroid Disorder and How It Affects the Body

 - Urinalysis: sometimes we discover substances your body is eliminating in the urine that shouldn’t be there

-Additionally we can test your adrenal glands (small glands on top of the kidneys) via an Adrenal Stress Index (ASI), as many thyroid sufferers also suffer from adrenal problems.
+Dr. Tashiro can also check for gluten antibodies, myelin (fatty sheath around the nerves) antibodies, cerebellar (back part of the brain controlling balance, coordinated movement, and spinal muscles) antibodies.
+Additionally, we can test your adrenal glands (small glands on top of the kidneys) via an Adrenal Stress Index (ASI), as many thyroid sufferers also suffer from adrenal problems.

 Don’t get me wrong, I am not suggesting you stop taking your current medications.
 We work WITH your M.D. to get you feeling better as quickly as possible.

-Here’s What to Do Next . . .
+Here Is What to Do Next . . .

 - How have your thyroid symptoms affected your job, relationships, finances, family, or other activities?